 Fr Edmund’s Update

 For every Mass, four (4) volunteers are required: safety coordinator, point of entry team member, usher and disinfectant/maintenance team member.
 Please consider volunteering.
 Job descriptions can be found on our website or you can contact Fr Edmund for details.
 The point of entry volunteer registers every attendee.
-Please consider preparing a list of names and contact numbers before coming to church to expedite the process.
 He/she will be asking COVID-19 self-assessment questions.

 There is only one (1) entry door and one exit door.
 Directions are indicated.
 The usher will lead every attendee to his/her seat of choice that is available.
 The usher will also guide recipients of Holy Communion as they line up for their turn.
 The usher will lead you out to the exit door after the Mass is ended.
 Attendees can remain for private prayer and reflection a maximum of three (3) minutes.
 The pews and other furniture will be disinfected after all attendees have exited.
 Washrooms will only be for emergency use.